 Phishing attacks, malware, and social engineering constantly target the University population with the intent of stealing users’ credentials to gain unauthorized access to MTSU systems.
 While users should always create strong passwords to protect against unauthorized access, passwords alone are simply no longer a sufficient means of authentication.

 As a result, MTSU now offers multi-factor authentication services to protect your MTSU account.
 This means systems using SSO services will require a second factor of authentication in addition to a password.
 So if hackers compromise your password, they would still need a second factor, like your phone, to complete an authentication request.

 MTSU’s Information Technology Division implemented Microsoft Azure multi-factor authentication, which provides the ability to use a smartphone or tablet as a second factor of authentication.
 Users can approve or deny authentication requests via online push notifications or generate verification codes using the Microsoft Authenticator mobile application.
-Users without smartphones or tablets may alternatively enroll a phone number to receive a text message with a verification code or a phone call to approve or deny requests.
-Users who do not have access to a phone may contact the ITD Help Desk at (615) 898-5345 or at email@example.com for other options.
+Users without smartphones or tablets may alternatively enroll a macOS or Windows computer using the Authy app or a basic cellular phone number to receive a text message with a verification code or a phone call to approve or deny requests.
+Users who do not have access to or do not wish to use the above options may contact the ITD Help Desk at (615) 898-5345 or at email@example.com for other options.